 A: 2019 is the year we put together our manifesto for energy limiting chronic illness and report on the research that informs it.
 It is also the year we need to find a way to sustain this work beyond the grant period which ends next December.
 My chronic illness affects whether this can happen.
 I’m very limited in what I can do alone.
 We would need to build a team to take this forward.
 I honestly don’t know whether people with chronic illness can come together to come together to lead an organisation of and for chronic illness or whether that’s a contradiction in terms.
 Time will tell!

-Sign up for the Chronic Illness Inclusion Project’s newsletter to learn more.
+Sign up for Chronic Illness Inclusion’s newsletter to learn more.